jtpilling02/SENG438_Assignment5_Group10/seng438-a5-group10.md

 ![Alt text](/media/geoprediction.png?raw=true "Geometric Prediction")

-*Figure 4-6* show our results when using the Littlewood and Varral's Bayesian Reliability Model.
+*Figures 4-6* below shows our results when using the Littlewood and Varral's Bayesian Reliability Model.

 *Figure 4: Littlewood and Varral's Bayesian Reliability Model Result on Dataset 1*